LUKAY207/OneBlock/README.md

+Here’s your updated `README.md` with improved formatting and style for better readability:

+---

-OneBlock Plugin (Version 0.0.3)
+# 🌍 OneBlock Plugin (Version 0.0.3)

+🚀 **A PocketMine-MP plugin that brings the OneBlock experience to your server!**
-This plugin is still in development but now functional.
-Many core features have been implemented, and the plugin can be used, but it is not yet recommended for production servers.
-A code rewrite is planned to improve accuracy, maintainability, and efficiency.
+⚠️ **This plugin is still in development and not yet recommended for production use.**

+---

-Features Implemented:
+## ✨ Features Implemented:
-OneBlock Core Mechanics: The basic logic for the OneBlock world is in place.
+✅ **OneBlock Core Mechanics** – The foundation of the OneBlock world is in place.

-Randomizer: Blocks now generate randomly when breaking the OneBlock.
+🎲 **Randomizer** – Blocks now generate randomly when breaking the OneBlock.

-Basic Commands:
+⚡ **Basic Commands**:

-/oneblock create – Create a new OneBlock world.
+- `/oneblock create` – Create a new OneBlock world.

-/oneblock home – Teleport to your OneBlock.
+- `/oneblock home` – Teleport to your OneBlock.

-Crash Fixes: Stability improvements have been made.
+  🛠 **Crash Fixes** – Stability improvements and bug fixes.

+---

-Features Still in Development:
+## 🚧 Features Still in Development:
-Phases System: Different block phases for progression are not yet complete.
+🔄 **Phases System** – Progressive block phases are not fully implemented yet.

-Code Refactoring: A major rewrite is planned for better structure and maintainability.
+🛠 **Code Refactoring** – Planned improvements for better structure and maintainability.

-Additional Features: More improvements and optimizations will be added in future versions.
+📌 **Additional Features** – More enhancements and optimizations are on the way.

+---

-Installation:
+## 📥 Installation:
-Download the plugin file.
+1️⃣ **Download** the plugin file.

-Place it in the plugins directory of your PocketMine server.
+2️⃣ **Place** it in the `plugins` directory of your PocketMine server.

-Restart the server to enable the plugin.
+3️⃣ **Restart** the server to enable the plugin.

+---

-Usage:
+## 🎮 Usage:
-While the plugin is now functional, key features like phase progression are still in progress.
-It is usable, but not yet fully optimized or recommended for production.
+This plugin is now functional, but key features like phase progression are still in progress.
+✅ **You can create and teleport to OneBlock worlds**
+⚠️ **Still not fully optimized for production servers!**

+---

-Development Status:
+## 🔨 Development Status:
-Version: 0.0.3
+- **Version**: `0.0.3`

-Status: Usable but still in development.
+- **Status**: Usable but under development.

-Upcoming: Phase system completion and code refactoring.
+- **Upcoming**: Completion of the phase system and a full code rewrite for improved accuracy.

+---

-Contribution:
+## 🤝 Contribution:
+💡 Have ideas or want to help?
 Contributions are welcome!
-If you’d like to help, feel free to submit pull requests or provide feedback.
+📌 Submit a pull request or provide feedback.

+---

-License:
+## 📜 License:
-This project is licensed under the MIT License - see the LICENSE file for details.
+📝 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

-Disclaimer:
+---

+**⚠ Disclaimer:**
 This plugin is still evolving.
-Expect updates, fixes, and improvements as development continues.
-Thank you for your patience and support!
+Expect frequent updates, fixes, and improvements.
+🙏 Thank you for your patience and support!

+---